Find Trade Colleges

 66% Freshmen Loans

-Roughly 66% of students at Cheeks Beauty Academy take out loans to pay for college.
-The average amount of student loans is $6,120 a year.
-The school reports a student loan default rate of 3.1% which is much lower than the average rate of 10.8%!
+66% of Cheeks Beauty Academy students take out loans to afford college costs.
+The typical student loan amount is $6,120 a year.
+The student loan default rate of 3.1% means most graduates are not struggling to pay off their loans.

 Students who graduate from Cheeks Beauty Academy with a bachelor’s degree make an average of $21,676 during the early years of their career after graduation.